reconnaissanceblindchess/reconchess/docs/source/bot_connecting.rst

     rc-register --help
     rc-register
+    rc-register --username <username> --email <email> --password <password>

-This script will prompt you for the username and password after you run it, or you can specify the username and password with command line arguments.
+This script will prompt you for the username, email, and password after you run it, or you can specify them with command line arguments.

 Use the :code:`--help` flag for more information about the arguments.

+If the registration is successful, you will receive an email from `neurips_rbc_comp@listserv.jhuapl.edu` about confirming your email.
+Click the link included in the email to verify your email.

 Connecting to the server
 ------------------------